Anmol-Josan/Unsupervised-Learning-For-HR-Breast-Cancer-RNA-Sequencing/README.md

 3. Cluster cells and their behavior based on their expression profile
 4. Profiling gene sequences
 5. Finding what clusters of genes will perform similarly -> May be useful for treatment

+# Notebook Execution Time

+The total wall time for all cells with timing measurements in the main analysis notebook (`hr-cancer.ipynb`) is approximately **4 hours, 50 minutes, and 33 seconds** using the free resources provided by Kaggle without any GPU acceleration.
+This includes data loading, processing, clustering algorithms, and visualization steps.
+Individual cell execution times vary significantly, with the unsupervised machine learning analysis cell taking up to 3 hours in recent runs.